 Cash Flow from Financing Activities

-Greg didn’t invest any additional money in the business, take out a new loan, or make payments towards any existing debt during this accounting period, so there are no cash flows from financing activities.
+Greg didn’t invest any additional money in the business, take out a new loan, or make cash payments towards any existing debt during this accounting period, so there are no cash flows from financing activities.

 Cash Flow for Month Ending July 31, 2019 is $500, once we crunch all the numbers.
 Greg started the accounting period with $5,500 in cash.
 After accounting for all of the additions and subtractions to cash, he has $6,000 at the end of the period.